Blockstream/docs/liquid/developer-guide/proof-of-issuance.rst

 	# error.
 We'll assume this is the case:
 	FEERATE=0.00003000

-	# Change the following point to your liquid-cli binary and liquid data directory.
+	# Change the following to point to your elements-cli binary and liquid data directory.
-	# If you have not changed the data directory, you can delete that argument below.
-	alias e1-cli="$HOME/liquid/liquid-0.17.0/bin/liquid-cli -datadir=$HOME/liquid"
+	alias e1-cli="$HOME/elements-0.17.0.1/bin/elements-cli -datadir=$HOME/.elements"

 	##############################
 	#                            #